SAP2Moose/SAP2Moose/README.md

 # Dependency graphs

+This repository provides a program to extract model data from a SAP system into the analysis platform Moose on Pharo Smalltalk.
+It uses FAMIX as a flexible enhancable meta model.

 See [YouTube video on how this application is typically used during development](https://youtu.be/0jLN-2AVIvo) for a 2.5 minute demo.

 See [YouTube video on how to install this application](https://www.youtube.com/watch?v=_RMeqd5-ZQ4&t=95s) for a complete 14 minute description on how to install and run.